G. Vernon Bennett

 Guy Vernon Bennett (February 17, 1880 – July 31, 1968) was superintendent of schools in Pomona, a professor of education at the University of Southern California, and a Los Angeles city councilman from the 10th District from 1935 to 1951.
-He was defeated for reelection after seventeen years in office in the wake of arrest on a morals charge.
+He was defeated for reelection after seventeen years in office in the wake of his arrest on a morals charge.
 He was a Democrat.